THOMASELOVE/431-classes-2026/class02/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------:
 for everything | for deadlines | expectations | from Dr. Love | get help | lab submission | for downloads

-## Today's Opener: The Quick Survey
+## A 15-Item Survey to Start Today's Class

 As you come in, **please take** a paper survey with questions on both sides.
 Please read these instructions carefully before writing anything down.